 Day 4: Learn

-On the final day, the festival will be opened up to the public and many of the 350 students who have been out exploring Hong Kong as part of the #DMUglobal trip will be able to look around the Asia Society Hong Kong Centre, where the event is being held.
+On the final day, the festival was opened up to the public and many of the 350 students who have been out exploring Hong Kong as part of the #DMUglobal trip were able to look around the Asia Society Hong Kong Centre, where the event was being held.

-DMU will be joined by other UK universities for a day on the importance and future of education.
+DMU was joined by other UK universities for a day on the importance and future of education.

-During the day, fashion graduates from DMU graduates will be showing off some of the very latest designs, materials and creative clothing from the catwalks of London’s Graduate Fashion Week, addressing questions of sustainability and demonstrating a novel take on the capsule wardrobe with the award-winning concept of a ‘bolt together’ clothes collection.
+During the day, fashion graduates from DMU graduates showed off some of the very latest designs, materials and creative clothing from the catwalks of London’s Graduate Fashion Week, addressing questions of sustainability and demonstrating a novel take on the capsule wardrobe with the award-winning concept of a ‘bolt together’ clothes collection.

-Meanwhile, DMU’s Cyber Security experts will address potent threats we face today: cyber crime.
-Running an engaging simulation, the team will create a scenario where cyber-terrorists have attacked the water supply of a major city – putting millions of lives at risk.
-All that stands between them and their objective is a team of “white hat” hackers from DMU’s Cyber Security Centre who must race against the clock to stop them.
+Meanwhile, DMU’s Cyber Security experts addressed potent threats we face today: cyber crime.
+Running an engaging simulation, the team created a scenario where cyber-terrorists have attacked the water supply of a major city – putting millions of lives at risk.
+All that stood between them and their objective is a team of “white hat” hackers from DMU’s Cyber Security Centre who raced against the clock to stop them.